 So, Which Should I Buy?

-If you’re looking for something minute, you have the Donner Tiny Looper or the TC Electronic Ditto Looper to choose from.
-The Donner is the cheapest of these options, and also has reverse and half speed options to encourage creativity.
-The TC Electronic is more basic, acting as nothing more than a looper which makes it easy to use and understand.
+If you’re looking for something small in size, you have the Donner Tiny or the TC Electronic Ditto Looper to choose from.
+The Donner is the cheapest of these options, and also has reverse and half-speed options to encourage creativity.
+The TC Electronic is more basic, acting as nothing more than a loop pedal which makes it easy to use and understand.

 Those wanting something medium-sized, you have the option of the Zoom G1on, Digitech Jam Man or the TC Electronic Ditto X4.
 The Zoom G1on acts as a perfect entry-level device to introduce you to not only looping but effects and modeling amps, too.
 The Digitech Jam Man has a USB input allowing you to import or export sounds, as well as two loop channels to shift between song sections.
 The TC Electronic Ditto also has this option, but it’s simpler than the Jam Man.

-If you’re looking to go big, the professional options are the Pigtronix SPL Infinity Looper or the Boss Multi-Effect Processor RC-300.
-The Pigtronix device caters for two loops, two instruments and is also great for MIDI options.
+If you’re looking for the best looper pedal, the professional options are the Pigtronix SPL Infinity or the Boss Multi-Effect Processor RC-300.
+The Pigtronix device caters to two loops, two instruments and is also great for MIDI options.
 The Boss RC-300 can handle three instruments and loops, plus it has a huge memory and built-in effects.
 The RC-300 is a masterpiece of a pedal, but it’s also the most expensive by far.

 Whichever of these devices is best suited to your needs, we hope that our reviews have helped you to find it.
 Have fun getting loopy.
 Also, check out the wide variety of vocal-only loopers that are worth looking at if you only sing.